akaura-blip/novamind-pipeline/README.md

 - Connect OpenAI or Claude APIs for real-time content generation
 - Automate CRM sends using HubSpot or SendGrid
 - Build a Streamlit dashboard to visualize campaign data
-- Use historical performance to predict the next best topic
+- Use performance history to suggest the next best topic automatically

 ---